hackabean/Powershell-Persistence/README.md

 # Powershell-Persistence
 List of powershell persistence methods, all in one place.
 Not found in Powershell Empire.

-Name  : User even persistence
+Name  : User event persistence

 Author: Testing Pens